emagana-zz/OpenStack-Icehouse-Install-Guide/OpenStack-Icehouse-Installation.rst

 Controller Node
 ---------------

-Here we've installed the basic services (keystone, glance, nova,neutron and horizon) and also the supporting services such as MySql database, message broker (RabbitMQ), and NTP.
+Here we've installed the basic services (keystone, glance, nova, neutron and horizon) and also the supporting services such as MySql database, message broker (RabbitMQ), and NTP.